PLC Programming Languages: Go Beyond Ladder Logic

 You’ve probably heard of Ladder Logic, the ubiquitous PLC programming language favored by many industrial professionals.
 But how much do you know about the four other common PLC programming languages?
 The reality is that most industrial organizations have PLCs programmed in different languages.
 By learning more about all of these languages you’ll be able to expand your PLC programming skills, and will get a leg up on programmers who are less flexible.

 This blog post offers an overview of all five of the programming languages defined in the International Electrotechnical Commission’s (IEC) standard, IEC 61131-3.
+Before we dive into the different programming languages, let’s take a quick look at what PLC programming itself is.

 What are the 5 Types of PLC Programming Languages?